raul23/clustering-text/README.rst

   this percentage.
-- If the text conversion fails with the simpler tools ((``pdftotext`` or ``djvutxt``) because an ebook is composed of images for example, then a warning message is printed suggesting you to use OCR which should be able to fix the problem but if too many ebooks are images then it might not be practicable to use OCR in the next round of dataset generation.
+- If the text conversion fails with the simpler tools ((``pdftotext`` or ``djvutxt``) because an ebook is composed of images for example, then a warning message is printed suggesting you to use OCR which should be able to fix the problem but if too many ebooks are images then it might not be practicable to use OCR if updating the dataset afterward.
 - The hash of each ebook is computed so as to avoid adding duplicates in the dataset.
-Also the hashes is used as keys in the cache if caching is used (i.e. the option ``-u, --use-cache`` is enabled).
+Also the hashes are used as keys in the cache if caching is used (i.e. the option ``-u, --use-cache`` is enabled).

 |